 Setting Dynamic Minimum Stay Restrictions in PriceLabs

 Before we get started, users should know that Minimum Stay Restrictions are used to control how long a booking should be on certain dates.
 These settings should be used with a knowledge of your market, and the kind of bookings you want to get.
-How ...
+How to ...

 Customizations which allow Below Minimum Prices